jolexa/aws-codebuild-dockerhub/README.md

 the said tool.
 This lead to **many** repos with one or a few file(s) in it, a _Dockerfile_ and helpers, and not many commits after the initial creation.
-Yet, I wanted to configure an autobuild on Docker Hub so that I could reap the benefits of #serverless builds and automatic updating in the future, if I made a change or commit.
+Yet, I wanted to configure an autobuild on Docker Hub so that I could reap the benefits of #serverless builds and automatic updating in the future if I made a change or commit.
 Even if I had **one** repo full of _Dockerfiles_, like [Jess Frazelle](https://github.com/jessfraz/dockerfiles), it would still be too much configuring for a non-automated solution to configure autobuilds.